FOREVER FOSTER GUARDIANS

 HENRY

-I’m a senior male and a Forever Foster with Suncoast Basset Rescue.
-I suffer from separation and thunderstorm anxiety.
-I am very afraid when I’m left home alone and will do anything to try to find my people.
-My family could not be home with me all the time, nor could they take me with them everywhere.
-It was hard for them to give me up.
-Now, I live with my foster family and five foster basset siblings.
-There is always someone home with me.
-I’m a very happy camper.
+I’m Henry!
+I’m a senior boy and a forever foster with Suncoast Basset Rescue.
+I suffer from separation anxiety and thunderstorm anxiety.
+I’m not too fond of fireworks either.
+I’m very afraid when I’m left home alone and will do anything to try to find my people.
+My former family could not be home with me all the time, nor could they take me with them everywhere.
+It was hard for them to give me up but they knew that it was best for me.
+Now I live with my foster family and numerous other basset hound siblings.
+There is always someone home with me and I’m a very happy camper.
 My foster dad is building my confidence to help me overcome my fears of being alone.
-My humans can run errands for short period of time now because I know they will be back shortly.
-And I’ve been told that I’m super sweet and give great kisses.
+My humans can run errands for short periods of time now because I know they will be back shortly.
+I’ve been told that I’m super sweet and give great kisses.
+Because of my severe anxiety, I will stay with my foster family forever.
+You can help with my care by becoming a Forever Foster Guardian.

 DAPHNE